Coronavirus (COVID-19) Campus Housing FAQ’s

 Campus Housing Options During COVID-19 Response

-We are monitoring developments related to the COVID-19 pandemic.
-Below are updates and FAQs related to the virus and its impact on Campus Housing communities.
+Development and our response to the COVID-19 pandemic are continuous.
+Please read further for updates and FAQs related to the impact of COVID-19 on Campus Housing communities and operations.

 Please check back often as this page is updated frequently.